LibreCAD/docs/ref/widgets.rst

    :header: "Icon", "Description"
    :widths: 10, 90

-    |icon10|, "''Show all layers'' - Makes all the layers in the current drawing visible."
+    |icon10|, "''Show all layers'' - Makes all the layers in the current drawing visible. *"
-    |icon11|, "''Hide all layers'' - Hides all layers in the active drawing."
+    |icon11|, "''Hide all layers'' - Hides all layers in the active drawing. *"
-    |icon13|, "''Add a layer'' - Add a new layer."
+    |icon13|, "''Add a layer'' - Add a new layer. *"
-    |icon14|, "''Remove the current layer'' - Delete the highlighted layer."
+    |icon14|, "''Remove the current layer'' - Delete the highlighted layer. *"
-    |icon15|, "''Modify layer attributes / rename'' - Modify the layer's attributes and / or rename the layer."
+    |icon15|, "''Modify layer attributes / rename'' - Modify the layer's attributes and / or rename the layer. *"

 ..
 See icon mapping a eof